Two children killed in Georgia home invasion: police

-NEW YORK Two children were killed early on Saturday in a home invasion in a small Georgia city, police said.
+NEW YORK (Reuters) - Two children were killed early on Saturday in a home invasion in a small Georgia city, police said.

 An 15-year-old boy and his 11-year-old sister were found shot dead in a house in Jonesboro, a city of fewer than 5,000 residents about 20 miles south of Atlanta, according to Sergeant Ashanti Marbury of the Clayton County Police Department.